Illyrians: Iron Age

 After Philip II of Macedon defeated Bardylis (358 BC), the Grabaei under Grabos II became the strongest state in Illyria.
 Philip II killed 7,000 Illyrians in a great victory and annexed the territory up to Lake Ohrid.
 Next, Philip II reduced the Grabaei, and then went for the Ardiaei, defeated the Triballi (339 BC), and fought with Pleurias (337 BC).

 During the second part of the 3rd century BC, a number of Illyrian tribes seem to have united to form a proto-state stretching from the central part of present-day Albania up to Neretva river in Herzegovina.
 The political entity was financed on piracy and ruled from 250 BC by the king Agron.
-The Illyrian attack under Agron, against Aerolians mounted in either 232 or 231 BC, is described by Polybius:
+The Illyrian attack under Agron, against Aetolians mounted in either 232 or 231 BC, is described by Polybius:

 He was succeeded by his wife Teuta, who assumed the regency for her stepson Pinnes following Agron's death in 231 BC.

 In his work The Histories, Polybius (2nd century BC) reported first diplomatic contacts between the Romans and Illyrians.
 In the Illyrian Wars of 229 BC, 219 BC and 168 BC, Rome overran the Illyrian settlements and suppressed the piracy that had made the Adriatic unsafe for Roman commerce.
-There were three campaigns, the first against Teuta the second against Demetrius of Pharos and the third against Gentius.
+There were three campaigns: the first against Teuta, the second against Demetrius of Pharos and the third against Gentius.
 The initial campaign in 229 BC marks the first time that the Roman Navy crossed the Adriatic Sea to launch an invasion.

 The impetus behind the emergence of larger regional groups, such as "Iapodes", "Liburnians", "Pannonians" etc., is traced to increased contacts with the Mediterranean and La Tène 'global worlds'.
 This catalyzed "the development of more complex political institutions and the increase in differences between individual communities".
 Emerging local elites selectively adopted either La Tène or Hellenistic and, later, Roman cultural templates "in order to legitimize and strengthen domination within their communities.
 They were competing fiercely through either alliance or conflict and resistance to Roman expansion.
-Thus, they established more complex political alliances, which convinced (Greco-Roman) sources to see them as ‘ethnic’ identities."
+Thus, they established more complex political alliances, which convinced (Greco-Roman) sources to see them as 'ethnic' identities."

 The Roman Republic subdued the Illyrians during the 2nd century BC.
 An Illyrian revolt was crushed under Augustus, resulting in the division of Illyria in the provinces of Pannonia in the north and Dalmatia in the south.
 Depictions of the Illyrians, usually described as "barbarians" or "savages", are universally negative in Greek and Roman sources.